icinganalysis/icinganalysis.github.io/content/NACA-TR-1215.md

 tags: cylinder
 status: draft

-> ###"... the effect on final results of droplets that do not freeze completely on the cylinders"
+> ###_"... the effect on final results of droplets that do not freeze completely on the cylinders"_

 #"Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method. "[^1]

 ##Summary
-Stuff
+Conditions where not all water drops freeze are considered.

 ##Key points
-1. point
+1. NACA-TN-2903, NACA-TN-2904, and NACA-RM-E53D23 are "superseded" (collected together).
+2. Conditions where not all water drops freeze on the multicylinder instrument are considered.
+3. The terms "freezing fraction" is introduced into the NACA publications.

 ##Abstract